OPUSD Staff Technology Acceptable Use Agreement

-The purpose and considerations reflected in this AUP include, but are not limited to:
+The purpose and considerations reflected in this AUA include, but are not limited to:

 - Protecting the welfare of children;